codatio/codat-docs/docs/integrations/commerce/square/test-square.md

 ---
 title: "Test your Square integration"
-description: "Test our Square integration by pulling sample data to a test company"
+description: "Test our Square integration by reading sample data to a test company"
 sidebar_label: Testing
 ---

-You can use the Square Sandbox integration to pull test data from Square into Codat.
+You can use the Square Sandbox integration to read test data from Square into Codat.

 You'll need to: